sunilrpandey/utils/git/README.md

-	git status		// will show folders only which are changed git status -u    // to see complete path of files, not only folders git status --ignored // display ignored files/dirs
+	git status		// will show folders only which are changed git status -u    // to see complete path of files, not only folders git status --ignored // display ignored files/dirs git status -s // s is for short

 Commit changes with appropriate message
 ```sh